top of page

 01 - Quality of milk and cheese

-We only select cheeses deriving from the highest quality milk from farms with open pastures, and cheese made by artisan producers.
+We select only cheeses made from the highest quality milk, sourced from free-range farms, and produced by artisanal cheesemakers.

-Subsequently, in our maturing center we mature the cheeses so that they have all the necessary characteristics to be able to ferment in the Fossa in the best way, and become the Formaggio di Fossa® that we all love.
+Then, in our aging facility, we mature the cheeses to ensure they have all the necessary characteristics to ferment in the Fossa in the best possible way, turning into the Formaggio di Fossa® we all love.

 02 - Pit opening

-The Fosse are hollows dug into the sandstone rock of a truncated cone shape with a single opening at the top, which always remain closed, whether they are full or empty.
+The Fosse are cavities carved into sandstone, conical in shape with a single opening at the top.
+They remain sealed at all times, whether full or empty.

-To open the Fossa, the river stones stuck in the sand are removed, followed by the sand itself.
-Once this is done, the heavy wooden lid is removed.
+To open the Fossa, river stones embedded in the sand are removed, followed by the sand itself.
+Once this is done, the heavy wooden lid is lifted.

 Apertura antica Fossa malatestiana del Formaggio di Fossa